Nurse Practitioner Spotlight

 Upon finishing nursing school, Jeremy worked on an inpatient psychiatric unit of a local hospital.
 This experience supported his decision to become a psychiatric mental health nurse practitioner (PMHNP).
 Partway through his PMHNP program at The Ohio State University, he started teaching nursing courses at nearby universities.
 Teaching gave him the chance to laud the importance of nurses and of nursing as a field, and it also had the added benefit of reinforcing and solidifying the concepts he was learning in class.

-Paying it Forward
+Paying It Forward

-Although he spent most of his career in community mental health, Jeremy currently is the founder and Chief Executive Officer of an outpatient behavioral health facility in Wheeling, West Virginia.
+Although he spent most of his career in community mental health, Jeremy currently is the founder and chief executive officer of an outpatient behavioral health facility in Wheeling, West Virginia.
 He continues to see patients, and his main areas of interest are mood disorders, neurocognitive disorders, anxiety disorders, and personality disorders.

 Jeremy also maintains his role as an educator, serving as a faculty member at a local university and as a clinical preceptor for numerous universities.
 He enjoys teaching others, who then use their newfound knowledge to help their own patients.
 In this way, Jeremy hopes to “pay it forward” to his successors.